prody/ProDy-website/tutorials/watfinder_tutorial/changeParam.rst

 Changes in the default parameters
 ===============================================================================

-There are a lot of paramaters that can be changed in the water bridges analysis including the distances, angles and the number of involved water molecules or residues.
+There are a lot of parameters that can be changed in the water bridges analysis including the distances, angles and the number of involved water molecules or residues.

 :arg **atoms**: Atomic object from which atoms are considered

-:arg **method**: cluster or chain, where chain find shortest water bridging
+:arg **method**: 'cluster' or 'chain', where 'chain' will find the shortest
-    path between two protein atoms
-    default is 'chain'
+    water bridging path between two protein atoms default is 'chain'

 :arg **distDA**: maximal distance between water/protein donor and acceptor